Skip to main content

 Radiant heating systems deliver warm air throughout a house in a silent, uniform, and energy-efficient way.
 Radiant floor heating is the most common application of this technology, although these systems are sometimes used to heat wall panels or even the ceiling.

+Photo of a section of tiled floor that has been removed to reveal radiant heating tubes below.
 In its Solar Decathlon 2002 house, the University of Delaware used a radiant floor heating system that consisted of fluid-filled tubing laid beneath grooved plywood and aluminum sheeting.
 (Credit: Chris Gunn/U.S. Department of Energy Solar Decathlon)

 The most popular and cost-effective radiant heating device is a hydronic, or water-based, system, which circulates hot water through a series of tubes laid beneath the floor.
 When connected to a solar hot water system, hydronic radiant flooring can greatly reduce home energy bills.